How do I volunteer at the NH Food Bank?

 When can I volunteer?

 Most of our volunteer activities take place Monday though Friday, 8:30am-11:30am, but we do have opportunities at other times during the week.
-If you or your group are interested in volunteering, be sure to contact our Volunteer Coordinator and we’ll work with you to get something scheduled.
+If you or your group are interested in volunteering, be sure to contact Nancy Mellitt, Director of Development and we’ll work with you to get something scheduled.

 Do I need to schedule in advance, or can I just show up?